 |CITIC Group Corporation Ltd|

 The 2017 update to the report entitled "Worldwide Investments in Cluster Munitions: a Shared Responsibility" identifies 166 banks and other financial institutions with financial links to cluster munitions producers.
 This bank is listed in the report's Hall of Shame for having investments in one or more of the 6 cluster munitions producers named in the report between 1 June 2013 to 17 March 2017.

-Between 2013 and 2016 this company's Australian subsidiary CITIC Resources Australia paid zero tax on a total income of $7.9 billion, earning the number 18 spot on Michael West's Top 40 Tax Dodgers [retrieved Aug 2018].
-West calculated which of Australia's largest companies have paid the least tax, or no tax, on the highest incomes using three years of tax transparency data published by the Australian Tax Office.
+Between 2013 and 2018 this company paid zero tax on a total income of $8.9 billion, earning the number 26 spot on Michael West's Top 40 Tax Dodgers 2020.
+West calculated which of Australia's largest companies have paid the least tax, or no tax, on the highest incomes using five years of tax transparency data published by the Australian Tax Office.